Leo-SLC/Project-3/README.md

 Presentation of the Data:
 - Interactive Dashboard that allows the user to select different years.
-- Chart visually shows how these top titles gross' vary from genre to genre in addition to each other.
+- The chart visually shows how these top titles' gross' vary from genre to genre in addition to each other.

 What is the data?

 Our dataset shows the top 1000 movies based on the IMDB score they have received.
-Other variables that it contains is how much the movie has grossed since release, who directed the film and top 4 star actors as a part of the cast.
-We found this data off of Kaggle and felt we would be able to extract and clean the data in order to prepare a presentation based on the high usability rate that it has.
+Other variables that it contains are how much the movie has grossed since release, who directed the film, and the top 4 star actors as a part of the cast.
+We found this data from Kaggle and felt we would be able to extract and clean the data in order to prepare a presentation based on the high usability rate that it has.